wwyeong/rt-expense-claim-app/README.md

 # change directory to our repo
 cd rt-expense-claim-app

-# install the repo with npm
+# install the repo with npm (you can also using 'yarn' to install)
 npm install

 # install the repo with yarn